grassy345/fall_detection_project/README.md

 ## Contact

-For questions or suggestions, please open an issue on GitHub or contact [your-email@example.com].
+For questions or suggestions, please open an issue on GitHub.

 ---